In-Person Courses & Presentations

 New Takes on Evidence-Based Practices for Close Reading that Build Reading Comprehension

 Learn evidence-based practices that can turbo charge your students’ close reading, and overall reading comprehension.
 Research is now coming out on how students can internalize explicit, step-by-step strategies they can use in self-directed ways anytime they read, but particularly when preparing to write to sources.
 Learn the three most powerful practices for deepening meaning-making and critical thinking while engaging in reading comprehension, and how to support both executive functioning and self-regulation in our readers.
-Research validates each of the components overviewed, including formative assessment, coordinating multiple strategy use, text structure, modeling, flexible self-created graphic organizers, goal setting, and general emphasis on metacognition.
+Research validates each of the components overviewed, including formative assessment, academic discourse support, coordinating multiple strategy use, text structure, modeling, flexible self-created graphic organizers, goal setting, and general emphasis on metacognition.